modelcontextprotocol/servers/src/qdrant/README.md

 By default, the server will use the `sentence-transformers/all-MiniLM-L6-v2` embedding model to encode memories.
 For the time being, only [FastEmbed](https://qdrant.github.io/fastembed/) models are supported, and you can change it by passing the `--fastembed-model-name` argument to the server.

+### Environment Variables

+The configuration of the server can be also done using environment variables:

+- `QDRANT_URL`: URL of the Qdrant server
+- `QDRANT_API_KEY`: API key for the Qdrant server
+- `COLLECTION_NAME`: Name of the collection to use
+- `FASTEMBED_MODEL_NAME`: Name of the FastEmbed model to use

 ## License